Naming and Tagging Conventions

 FieldWhat it meansExamples

-GoalWhat the workflow is designed to achieve — include only when the Stream alone is ambiguousRecoverCart, UpsellAfterPurchase, WinbackDormant, ActivateVIP
+GoalClarifies the workflow objective when Stream alone is not specific enoughRecoverCart, UpsellAfterPurchase, WinbackDormant, ActivateVIP

-A note on localization. eSputnik supports multilingual messages natively, which means you often don't need to separate flows by language.
-If you're running the same flow logic across markets, use a single workflow with multilingual message content.
-Add a market suffix only when the flow itself differs — for example, different offer structure, different channel mix, or market-specific legal requirements.
+A note on localization. eSputnik supports multilingual messages natively, so you often do not need separate workflows by language.
+Add a market suffix only when the workflow itself differs — for example, because of a different offer structure, channel mix, or market-specific legal requirements.

 Examples: